Functions

 Pass-by Value & Reference

-In Go, all function arguments are passed by value.
-The difference is in what gets copied.
+All arguments in Go are passed by value.
+The difference is what gets copied.

 -